JINGERGER/ros_unitree_GO2_DEVELOP/README.md

 # Jing Added
-add go2_description from unitree git repo since it is not fully supported ubuntu 20.04 yet
+Add go2_description from unitree git repo since it is not fully supported ubuntu 20.04 yet

 # Introduction
 This repository is based on Unitree's repositories and aims to add the compatibility of the ROS packages with ROS Noetic.
 The list of the repositories considered is the following: